 Is the cost of local protection for fast, local restores included?
 Even if you’re paying a big-time monthly rate for big-time cloud disaster recovery services, you may be subjected to additional costs related to the local data storage or “repository” or “appliance” required to support fast local restores.

-GDV makes it easy to pick a cloud disaster recovery provider by offering one lower monthly fee for everything.
+Global Data Vault makes it easy to pick a cloud disaster recovery provider by offering one lower monthly fee for everything.
 It doesn’t get much easier than that.
-Contact GDV today.
+Contact us today.

 This Global Data Vault webinar discusses managing the risk of data in the cloud.
 What do you need to know and how can you mitigate risk?

 As the OVHCloud fire demonstrated, you must never assume that your business data is safe and you should always back it up offsite.